FocusThen/gamea/docs/api/objects/player.md

 #### `player:new(x, y, props)`

-Creates a new player instance.
+Creates a new player instance with spawn combination animation.

 **Parameters:**